RockefellerArchiveCenter/dm-transfer-workflow/troubleshooting.md

 Solution: Empty folder containing the .img file, run script again.

-## 3 and One Half Inch and 5 and One Quarter Inch Floppy Disks
+## 3 and 1 Half Inch and 5 and 1 Quarter Inch Floppy Disks

 ### FRED does not recognized the KryoFlux